- This event has passed.

 There is no entrance fee – the field is free to visit

-You don’t need to book to visit the pumpkins, just come along
+You don’t need to book to enter the pumpkin patch, just come along, also for the Pumpkins by Torchlight.

 Yes, there is plenty of free parking in the fields next to the sunflower and pumpkin field